jakobzhao/geog371/resources/gearup.md

 ### QGIS

-QGIS (previously known as Quantum GIS) is a free and open-source cross-platform desktop geographic information system (GIS) application that supports viewing, editing, and analysis of geospatial data.[3]
+QGIS (previously known as Quantum GIS) is a free and open-source cross-platform desktop geographic information system (GIS) application that supports viewing, editing, and analysis of geospatial data.

-QGIS functions as geographic information system (GIS) software, allowing users to analyze and edit spatial information, in addition to composing and exporting graphical maps.[3]
+QGIS functions as geographic information system (GIS) software, allowing users to analyze and edit spatial information, in addition to composing and exporting graphical maps.
 QGIS supports both raster and vector layers; vector data is stored as either point, line, or polygon features.
 Multiple formats of raster images are supported, and the software can georeference images.

-QGIS supports shapefiles, coverages, personal geodatabases, dxf, MapInfo, PostGIS, and other formats.[4]
-Web services, including Web Map Service and Web Feature Service, are also supported to allow use of data from external sources.[5]
+QGIS supports shapefiles, coverages, personal geodatabases, dxf, MapInfo, PostGIS, and other formats.
+Web services, including Web Map Service and Web Feature Service, are also supported to allow use of data from external sources.

-QGIS integrates with other open-source GIS packages, including PostGIS, GRASS GIS, and MapServer.[5]
+QGIS integrates with other open-source GIS packages, including PostGIS, GRASS GIS, and MapServer.
 Plugins written in Python or C++ extend QGIS's capabilities.
 Plugins can geocode using the Google Geocoding API, perform geoprocessing functions similar to those of the standard tools found in ArcGIS, and interface with PostgreSQL/PostGIS, SpatiaLite and MySQL databases.

 **Reference**